Parent-Child Championship (9 Holer)

 - Only two-person teams are permitted

-Late entries will be accepted subject to a $10 late entry fee should the entrant gain acceptance into the field
+Late entries are subject to a $10 late entry fee should the entrant gain acceptance into the field.

-Teams will be placed in Divisions according to the child's age in one of three age divisions - There will be no gender-based divisions
+Teams will be placed in Divisions according to the child's age - There will be no gender-based divisions

 - Ages 6-7